Are you looking to be more physically active?

 Running is often recommended for those looking to practice mindfulness, and for good reason.

-A 2020 review by Oswald Et Al took a look at a whopping 116 different studies on the link between mental health.
+A 2020 review by Oswald et al. looked at a whopping 116 different studies on the link between mental health and running.

-The study found strong evidence that running could be an effective way to help address many mental health challenges like anxiety, stress, and depression.
+The study found strong evidence that suggests running is an effective way to help address many mental health challenges, such as anxiety, stress, and depression.

-Running can be a great way to clear your head and take your focus off the stress of your daily life.
+Running is a great way to clear your head and take your focus off the stress of your daily life.

 Running outside in a natural environment can also help pull you out of an internal state where you’re experiencing a lot of stress.